25/10/2023 - 3 min read

 There is a helpful treatment for this condition - women can take low molecular weight heparin (LMWH) to keep the blood from forming tiny micro-clots in the placenta.
 For couples with this condition, if the woman takes LMWH then it increases her chance of carrying the pregnancy to term from 16% (without treatment) to 42%.

 In our early work, we had to take blood from the couples – it very important to test both the male (if he is providing the sperm) and female, so we were very keen to develop an easy test.
 However now, working with world-leading molecular geneticists in the US, Care now has a simple saliva test to help us screen our patients: Careunity.How does the Careunity test work?

 This screening test can identify the presence of the Annexin A5 gene.
 If the gene is present in either the sperm of the egg provider then there is at least a 50% chance it will be present in the embryo.

-Testing for it is simple, a blood test carried out on both partner and the result are available in 2-3 weeks.
-If the C4M2 Variant is identified in either partner the woman will be prescribed a blood thinning medication called Heparin or now better known as Clexane.
-This is an under the skin injection that starts at the time of embryo transfer and continue through pregnancy.
-If the woman is the carrier of the gene variant she will be asked to continue the treatment for 6 weeks following delivery.
+Testing for it is simple, a swab is taken from the inside of the mouth of both partners and the results are available in about 3 weeks.
+If the Annexin A5 Variant is identified in either partner the woman having embryo transfer will be prescribed a blood thinning medication called Heparin, better known as Clexane.
+This is an under the skin injection that starts at the time of embryo transfer and continues until at least 12 weeks of pregnancy.Summary